NivMinkov/1111/Developer-Guide.md

   * PcapDotNet - change the version in all the AssemblyInfo.cs files and in the AssemblyInfo.cpp file.
   * PcapDotNet.DevelopersPack - change the version in all the AssemblyInfo.cs files.
   * Documentation - change the version in the PcapDotNet.shfbproj file.
-  * Checkin the 22 files.
+  * Commit the 22 files.
 * Folders:
   * PcapDotNet.Source.&lt;Version>
   * PcapDotNet.Binaries.&lt;Version> containing two folders: